If there’s one man who knows how big a rollercoaster ride an F1 driver’s career can be, it’s Pierre Gasly!

-The flying Frenchman was called up to make his 2017 debut in Malaysia in place of Daniil Kvyat and, after proving his mettle, he was named as Toro Rosso driver the following year.
-But just 12 races into his fledgling career, Gasly was called off the bench again – this time to replace Red Bull big gun Daniel Ricciardo.
+The flying Frenchman was called up to make his 2017 debut in Malaysia in place of Daniil Kvyat and, after proving his mettle, he was named a Toro Rosso driver the following year.
+A further 21 races into his fledgling career, Gasly was moved up again – this time to replace Red Bull big gun Daniel Ricciardo.

-Gasly seems to have a knack of being in the right place at the right time – a quality that’s equally handy on track.
-A series of impressive 2018 performances for Toro Rosso – including a brilliant fourth place in Bahrain – show exciting promise for what he might do with the ‘A’ team in 2019.
+Gasly seemed to have a knack of being in the right place at the right time – a quality that’s equally handy on track.
+A series of impressive 2018 performances for Toro Rosso – including a brilliant fourth place in Bahrain – showed exciting promise for what he might do with the ‘A’ team in 2019.